Generalisation of the Hammersley-Clifford Theorem on Bipartite Graphs

 \section{The Main Results}

-\begin{thm} Let $\G=(\V, \E1)$ be a bipartite graph, $\A$ a finite alphabet and $X\subset \A^\V$ a Hammersley-Clifford n.n.constraint space .
-Then the folds and unfolds of $X$ are also Hammersley-Clifford. \end{thm}
+\begin{thm} Let $\G=(\V, \E1)$ be a bipartite graph and $X$ be a Hammersley-Clifford n.n.constraint space on $\G$.
+Then the strong config-folds and strong config-unfolds of $X$ are also Hammersley-Clifford. \end{thm}

-The $G$-invariant version of theorem \ref{thm:main theorem} holds as well. \begin{thm} Let $\G=(\V, \E1)$ be a bipartite graph, $\A$ a finite alphabet, $G\subset Aut(\G)$ a subgroup and $X\subset \A^\V$ a $G$-Hammersley-Clifford n.n.constraint space.
-Then the folds and unfolds of $X$ are also $G$-Hammersley-Clifford. \end{thm}
+The $Gr$-invariant version of Theorem \ref{thm:main theorem} holds as well. \begin{thm} Let $\G=(\V, \E1)$ be a bipartite graph, $Gr\subset Aut(\G)$ be a subgroup and $X$ be a $Gr$-Hammersley-Clifford n.n.constraint space on $\G$.
+Then the strong config-folds and strong config-unfolds of $X$ are also $Gr$-Hammersley-Clifford. \end{thm}

-We know that all frozen spaces of configurations are $G$-Hammersley-Clifford for all subgroups $G\subset Aut(\G)$.
+We know that all frozen spaces of configurations are $Gr$-Hammersley-Clifford for all subgroups $Gr\subset Aut(\G)$.
 We can construct many more examples of Hammersley-Clifford spaces by using these theorems.

 \begin{enumerate}